zhemao/zhemao.github.com/index.markdown

 ## Brief Bio

-My name is Zhehao Mao, but everyone calls me Howie (because most in the US have trouble pronouncing Zhehao).
+My name is Zhehao Mao, but everyone calls me Howie.
 I am a computer engineering major in the School of Engineering and Applied Science at Columbia University.
 I grew up in Charleston, SC, but reside in New York City during the school year.
 Computer programming and electronics are my main hobbies, as well as my calling in life.